ecaoile/Data-Structures-and-Algorithms/LinkedLists/README.md

     O(n) - .AddAfter(Node newNode, Node existingNode) - Adds a node after an existing node O(n) - .AddLast(Node node) - Adds a node to the end of a linked list.

+## Implementation
+Each node is created as an object of the SinglyLinkedList class containing a node class object with an integer value and a reference to the next node (also an object of node class).

 ## Visual
 ![Challenge: LinkList image](LinkList-SS.jpg "Challenge: LinkList")